wp-plugins/jsl3-facebook-wall-feed/readme.txt

 == Description ==

 Displays your Facebook wall as a widget or through shortcode on a post or page.
-Makes use of Fedil Grogan's [Facebook Wall Feed for WordPress](http://fedil.ukneeq.com/2011/06/23/facebook-wall-feed-for-wordpress-updated) code and changes suggested by [Daniel Westergren](http://danielwestergren.se).
+Makes use of Fedil Grogan's [Facebook Wall Feed for WordPress](http://fedil.ukneeq.com/2011/06/23/facebook-wall-feed-for-wordpress-updated) code and changes suggested by [Daniel Westergren](http://danielwestergren.se) and [Neil Pie](http://www.neilpie.co.uk).

 == Installation ==